-14 The Hebrew is על (preposition על with first-person singular suffix), 'upon / to myself'.
+14 The Hebrew is על (preposition על (preposition על preposition), 'upon / to myself'.
 BHS notes that this is thought to be a tiqqun soferim, or correction of scribes, and therefore many commentaries prefer the suggested translation 'to you' (McCarthy 1981).
 The justification for the correction is the rejection of the idea that something might be a heavy load for God.
 A similar, though more widely recognised, euphemistic translation can be found at the beginning of Job, where we find the advice to Job 'curse God and die' being replaced with the idea 'bless God and die' (Job 1:5; 2:9).
-The choice to retain and not repoint, 'עָל' is an attempt to get closer to the original meaning (though, of course, this is ultimately impossible, given the complex textual picture).
+The choice to retain and not repoint, 've' is an attempt to get closer to the original meaning (though, of course, this is ultimately impossible, given the complex textual picture).
 Refer to note 65 in Chapter 1.

-Here we have an explicit parody of traditional prayer (Mettinger 1993; Fishbane 1992; Dell 1991).
-15 Gordis goes so far as to make the bold claim here that 'for irony this passage is unsurpassed in world literature' (Gordis 1978:82).
+Here we have an explicit parody of traditional prayer (Mettinger 1993; Fishbane 1992; Dell 1991).15 Gordis goes so far as to make the bold claim here that 'for irony this passage is unsurpassed in world literature' (Gordis 1978:82).
 Most scholars note the link between these verses and Psalm 8:4-6, although there are also numerous possibilities for making wider connections (Ps, 139:7-8; Kynes 2012; Seow 2013:509; van Leeuwen 2001).
-The biting satire at this point is so extreme that the text has acquired numerous unflattering titles, such as the widely used label Job's 'bitter parody' or, as Kynes notes, the designations Job's 'anti-psalm' and his 'doxology of sarcasm' (Delitzsch and Bolton 1866:124; Balentine 1988:264; Kynes 2011:305).
-Although the parody itself is obvious, there is some disagreement about what the object of the satire could be and its
+The biting satire at this point is so extreme that the text has acquired numerous unflattering titles, such as the widely used label Job's 'bitter parody' or, as Kynes notes, the designations Job's 'anti-psalm' and his 'doxology of sarcasm' (Delitzsch and Bolton 1866:124; Balentine 1988:264; Kynes 2011:305).16 Although the parody itself is obvious, there is some disagreement about what the object of the satire could be and its attempt to fit Job into the genre of comedy clearly involves reinterpretation of many passages, and the danger of distortion of detail in the service of an overall interpretation can clearly be seen.
+It involves imposing an artificial overarching unity of genre on the diversity of smaller genres within the book'.